livia-ai/livia-ai.github.io/src/routes/blog/2022-04-machines-reading-metadata.md

 # Machines Reading Metadata

-We are now six weeks into our project, and it's about time to give an update on initial results from our tech team!
+We are now six weeks into our project, and it's time for an update on initial results from our tech team!
 The tech team, by the way, that's us: intern and Machine Learning student [Bernhard](#) and me, [Rainer](#), Senior Researcher at the Data Science & Artificial Intelligence group at the Austrian Institute of Technology.
-(And, yes, Bernhard is totally doing all the smart work, while I'm mostly writing the blog posts.)

 As we explained in our [introductory post](#), the main goal of LiviaAI is to find out whether we can teach computers to judge "similarity" of artworks.
+Why?
+For two reasons: first, this will allow museums to __more easily connect their collections to those of other museums__ in the future.
+Computers would autonomously handle the tedious, time-consuming work of sorting through thousands of artworks, and finding relevant related material in other museums, thus saving museum curators many hours of their valuable time.
+Second, we believe that these new connections will enable __new forms of online museum experiences that cross institutional boundaries__.
+Interested in the [Wiener Moderne](https://en.wikipedia.org/wiki/Wiener_Moderne)?
+Then why stay in the confines of the one or two largest museums, when many smaller museums might hold some lesser known treasures, too?

 We will proceed in two stages:

 - First, we will collect examples of images that are "similar" in some way.
 We will also collect counter-examples, so that the computer can learn what "different" images look like.
 (More on the ways in which images might resemble or differ later.)